 Can the AI dispatcher actually tell the difference between a CO alarm and a smoke alarm?

 It can, because the safety branch fires off keywords the caller says: "CO detector", "carbon monoxide", "the alarm is beeping".
 The same branch usually catches smoke alarm too, and the script asks a clarifying question early.
-If the caller doesn't know which alarm it is, the script defaults to the more conservative handling: evacuate, call 911.
+If the caller does not know which alarm it is, the script defaults to emergency-service-sensitive tagging before routine HVAC intake.

 What if my on-call tech doesn't accept the handoff?